 Click here to watch the award-winning “Money Brain” TV commercial.

-- Persuaded lawmakers to approve over $125 million in new research funding during first 4 months of campaign; In under a year, Congress passed an historic 60% increase in Alzheimer’s research funding; In 2017 and 2018, Congress approved a $400M+ increase in funding for both years, marking three consecutive years Congress approved a historic funding increase for Alzheimer’s, bringing the annual funding total to $1.8B per year.
+- Persuaded lawmakers to approve over $125 million in new research funding during first 4 months of campaign; In under a year, Congress passed an historic 60% increase in Alzheimer’s research funding; In 2017 and 2018, Congress approved increases of more than $400M in funding each year, marking four consecutive years Congress approved historic funding increases for Alzheimer’s, bringing the annual funding total to $2.3B per year.

-- Over half a billion media impressions, including both Beltway and national coverage
+- Delivered more than half a billion earned media impressions, including both Beltway and national coverage.

-- 81% of Beltway elites now say the government should spend more on Alzheimer’s.
+- 85% of Beltway elites surveyed now say the government should spend more on Alzheimer’s.